get_Db_index estimates the BPc index sensu Querios et al., 2013 and Solan et al., 2004.

 taxonomy

-taxonomic information (the relationships between the taxa), a data.frame; first column will be matched with taxon, regardless of its name.
-This is used to estimate traits of taxa that are not accounted for, and that will be estimated based on taxa at the nearest taxonomic level.
+taxonomic information (the relationships between the taxa), a data.frame; first column will be matched with taxon (in the data.frames data and trait).
+The subsequent columns should have increasing taxonomic level. (e.g. the column order should be *species, genus, family, ...*.
+The taxonomic relations from data and trait are used to estimate traits of taxa that are not accounted for, and that will be estimated based on taxa at the nearest taxonomic level.
 See details.

 Details